silicon-vlsi/silicon-vlsi.github.io/wiki/wiki-it.md

 - **Shared Directory**: eg `/home/local/simulation`.
 Created a group called `localsim` which will consists of all users allowed to share the directory.
   - `# chgrp localsim /home/local/simulation`
   - `# chmod g=swrx,t+ /home/local/simulation`
-    - `-s` keeps group ownership to the original group owner ie. `localsim`
-    - `t+` keeps the files/dir sticky such that only the creator can change it.
+    - `-s` sets the `setgid` bit for the directory.
+When set on a directory, the __setgid__ bit causes newly created files within the directory to take on the group ownership of the directory rather than the default/primary group of the user that created it.
+This makes it easier to share the directory among several users, as long as they belong to the same group.
+This one is especially useful for shared project directory.
+    - `t+` keeps the dir sticky, the filesystem won't allow you to delete or rename it unless you are the owner.
+Just write permission is not enough.
+This way users in the 'localsim' group will not be able to delete it, only the creator.
+    - For more on __setgid__ and __sticky__ bits, see Section 5.5 (p-132) in [Nemeth-LinuxSysAdmin-5e-2017]

 #### NIS